into your inbox

 “I had a good first set,” she said.
 “But the match was decided in the second set.
 I led 3-2, 30-0, and gave the game away.”

-What next : Graf would win the greatest games between the two rivals
+What next?
+Graf would win the biggest games between the two rivals

 In the end, even though Sabatini would beat Graf five times in a row in 1990, the German would lead 29-11 in their overall head-to-head.

-Graf would remain the world No 1 without interruption until 1991, setting the record of a 186-week-long reign.
-In total, she would accumulate 22 Grand Slam titles and spend 377 weeks as world No 1 (also an all-time record).
+Graf would remain the world No 1 without interruption until 1991, setting the record of a 186-consecutive-week-reign.
+In total, she would accumulate 22 Grand Slam titles and spend 377 weeks as world No 1 (also an all-time record in women’s tennis).

-In 1991, she would play a last major final at Wimbledon (lost to… Graf, 6-4, 3-6, 8-6), and she would then remain a top 10 player until 1995, reaching the semi-finals in Grand Slam tournaments no less than eight times.
-In 1996, struggling with motivation, Sabatini would attend only ten tournaments and would retire at the end of the year.
-She would never be number one, but she’s obviously considered as a legend today and a tennis star in South America.
+In 1991, she would play a last Grand Slam final at Wimbledon (lost to… Graf, 6-4, 3-6, 8-6), and she would remain a top 10 player until 1995, reaching the semi-finals in Grand Slam tournaments on no less than eight occasions.
+In 1996, struggling with motivation, Sabatini would play only 10 tournaments and would retire at the end of the year.
+She would never become No 1 but is nonetheless considered as a legend and a global icon, especially in South America.